Interviews vs Dating... What's the Difference?

 With that said you must choose your words carefully, keep the balance of showing off your personality whilst keeping professional.

-Of course you want to dress to impress too, you need to make a favorable impression and clothes can really help with that.
+Of course you want to dress to impress too, you need to make a favorable impression.
 Keep simple, classic, smart and minimalistic, don’t let your clothes distract from you!

-Topics of conversation on dates and in interviews can often be quite similar, where you are from, your working history, what motivates you, your passions etc. However, in both circumstances this needs to flow and keep your listener interested.
-You want to tell them about your most exciting and relevant experiences and achievements.
+Topics of conversation on dates and in interviews can often be quite similar.
+Where you are from?
+What motivates you?
+What are your passions?
+However, in both circumstances this needs to flow and keep your listener interested.
+You want to tell them about your most exciting and relevant experiences.
 Share what you can bring to the business and tie in your experience with what they are looking for.

-Body language is always something to keep in mind, you want to present yourself as confident and friendly.
+Body language is always something to keep in mind.
+You want to present yourself as confident and friendly in interviews.
 Keep your shoulders back, arms unfolded, consistent eye contact and don’t forget to smile!

-Finally, be on time, there is nothing worse than being late, it shows you are unorganised and can show a lack of commitment or respect to the situation.
+Finally, be on time, there is nothing worse than being late.
+It shows you are unorganised and can show a lack of commitment or respect.

 5. The Second Date is Set

 Hopefully at this stage the nerves are under control.
-Getting to a second meeting shows you did well, and they like you, take confidence from that.
+Getting to a second meeting or futher interviews shows you did well.
+They like you, take confidence from that.

 This is an opportunity to get to know one another on a deeper level.
-Sometimes you are required to do a presentation or participate in activities, providing you with another great opportunity to sell yourself and your skills.
+Sometimes you are required to do a presentation or participate in activities.
+This provides you with another great opportunity to sell yourself and your skills.

 6. Look Out for Chemistry & Matched Morals